-- In general, pupils play with children in their own year group. - Girls should take out everything they need for play before exiting the building and not re-enter without permission. - Girls should treat playground equipment with care - Children may only go to the toilet with permission from an adult on duty. - Girls should include other children in their games and ensure no child is excluded - Girls should try to sort out their own disagreements before asking for an adult to intervene. - When the bell is rung at the end of play, girls are expected to tidy away any equipment then line up - Any accidents should be reported to the adult on duty. - If teachers ask girls to come in at lunchtime, girls must wait in the playground until the teacher comes out to get them (apart from regular weekly clubs). - Ensure that lost property is collected, and rubbish is disposed of appropriately.
+- In general, pupils play with children in their own year group. - Girls should take out everything they need for play before exiting the building and not re-enter without permission from an adult [on duty], including visits to the toilet. - Girls should treat playground equipment with care. - • - Girls should include other children in their games to ensure no child is excluded. - Girls should try to sort out their own disagreements before asking for an adult to intervene. - When the bell is rung at the end of play, girls are expected to tidy away any equipment then line up quietly. - Any accidents should be reported to the adult on duty. - If teachers ask girls to come in at lunchtime, girls must wait in the playground until the teacher comes out to get them (apart from regular weekly clubs). - Ensure that lost property is collected, and rubbish is disposed of appropriately.